 They can go to school if they have chronic hepatitis B unless they are feeling unwell.
 If they have hepatitis B symptoms, contact your doctor before returning to school.
-How can I help prevent spread?

 Hepatitis B vaccine is given at birth, 2, 4, 6 months (or at 12 years if not vaccinated as babies) alone or in combination with other vaccines as part of the standard vaccination schedule.
 Parents of young children with chronic hepatitis B should tell the school to ensure proper care of the child and to identify situations where there is potential for transmission.